 2. Thor’s Cave

 The brilliantly named Thor’s Cave looks majestic even from the outside.
 It’s really hard to spot if you are casting an eye over the woods beyond!
 The cave is a bit of an adventure, to say the least, as there are many steps you’ll need to climb up the top.

 3. The Goyt Valley

 The Goyt Valley is amazingly iconic mainly thanks to the fact that there are simply so many walks in the region.
 There are more than 20 different trails around here, and some stretch from two to nine miles.
 Therefore, all dog walkers will find things to see and do!

 The Peak District is a magnificent plot of land that extends right the way across some of England’s best-loved and best-known countryside and hill ranges.
 As such, it’s absolutely ripe for exploring with your dogs!
-Do keep in mind that the difficulty levels for some of these trails really will vary, meaning it is always worth doing a little bit of research before you head out on the best dog walks.
+Do keep in mind that the difficulty levels for some of these dog walking places really will vary, meaning it is always worth doing a little bit of research before you head out on the best dog walks.

 If you’re stuck for things to do beyond the brilliant walks and strolls the Peaks have to offer, why not take a look at our picks of the best dog friendly attractions the Peak District has available to you?
 Many of the pet friendly log cabins in the Peak District are close to these activities which is what makes them extremely popular.